 Kids are tough on rosaries, but I don’t want to be that mom who won’t let anybody touch anything.
 So I am really grateful for GOOD child-friendly rosaries.
 Mary Jane’s godparents gave her a Chews Life Rosary, and we love it.

-Shannon of Organic Mama’s Shop makes fun, safe, brightly colored rosaries that are supposed to be for babies but have proved very popular with all my kids, even the thirteen year old.
+Shannon of Chews Life makes fun, safe, brightly colored rosaries that are supposed to be for babies but have proved very popular with all my kids, even the thirteen-year-old.
 The beads have a very comforting give to them!

 “Give me an army saying the rosary and I will conquer the world.” -Pope Blessed Pius IX